joolsa/Persona-Generation/README.md

 >Link to paper: [TBA]

+## What's Needed?

-# Dataset
+### 1. Dataset
-Data.csv contains data to run the persona generation algorithms.
+Download the example dataset from Dropbox.
+This dataset (Data.csv) contains data to run the persona generation algorithms.
 NOTE: The data file is scrambled to protect business-sensitive information, and thus provide an example of data structure and dimensionality rather than real data.
 To generate meaningful personas, the data files should be replaced with real user data obtained from YouTube Analytics or other compatible source.
 NOTE: Due to GitHub's file size restrictions, the example dataset (48MB) is provided via Dropbox: https://www.dropbox.com/s/oifkk6fmzb332so/Data.csv?dl=0

-# Persona decomposition
+### 2. Persona decomposition (Python notebook)
 This notebook illustrates the segmentation procedures undertaken using the tested algorithms.

-# Persona evaluation
+### 3. Persona evaluation (Python notebook)
 This notebook illustrates the evaluation of the generated personas using the metrics defined in the paper (diversity, fairness, consistency).

 # INSTRUCTIONS